Will Barcelona's summer spending gamble pay off?

 The first lever saw the club sell 10% of its domestic television rights over the next 25 years to US investment fund Sixth Street, in return for an immediate payment of around £200m - enough, in other words, to comfortably cover Barca's summer signings so far.

+And on Friday the club announced that they had sold a further 15% of those rights to Sixth Street, bringing in a reported extra £300m.

-The next few days are expected to see Laporta execute his second lever by selling another 15% of future La Liga TV rights, and there are further plans to sell 49.9% of the club's merchandising operation in the near future.
+There are further plans to sell 49.9% of the club's merchandising operation in the near future.

 Together those levers should provide an up-front cash injection of more than £600m.
 So, yes, Barca now have money thanks to these new financial deals, even if they come with the long-term cost of reduced TV and merchandising revenue.
 And they also represent a massive gamble.